AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

   >[!IMPORTANT]
   >
-  >Once upgraded to the [Adobe Campaign Enhanced MTA](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html), the **[!UICONTROL Message delivery duration]** parameter in your Campaign deliveries is used only if set to 3.5 days or less.
-If you define a value higher than 3.5 days, it will not be taken into account.
+  >This parameter in Campaign is now only used if set to 3.5 days or less.
+If you define a value higher than 3.5 days, it will not be taken into account as it is now managed by the Adobe Campaign Enhanced MTA.

   The **[!UICONTROL Online resources validity duration]** field is used for uploaded resources, mainly for the mirror page and images.
 The resources on this page are valid for a limited time (to save disk space).